Semantic-decoupled Spatial Partition Guided Point-supervised Oriented Object Detection: Introduction

-However, the current pseudo-label paradigm also has some critical limitations, as shown in Fig. \ref{fig:motivation}: \textbf{1) Inadequate sample assignment for mask learning.} Object scale estimation only provides upper bounds, which are used solely for defining ignore samples, while positive samples still rely on fixed-radius central regions.
-Besides, overlapping objects (e.g., ships \& harbors, ground-track-field \& soccer-ball-field) severely distort scale estimation, causing the scale of them to be grossly underestimated. \textbf{2) Unstable instance discrimination for box extraction.} The point-oriented search for mask-to-box conversion is prone to interference from adjacent objects in dense scenes, leading to oversized bounding boxes.
-Additionally, this process heavily depends on accurate orientation estimation, making it sensitive to directional errors even when masks appear accurate.
+However, the current simple-model paradigm still has two critical non-negligible limitations, as shown in Fig. \ref{fig:motivation}: \textbf{1) Inadequate sample assignment for mask learning.} Object scale estimation only provides upper bounds for defining ignore samples, while positive samples still rely on fixed-radius central regions; overlapping objects (e.g., ships \& harbors) also severely distort scale estimation, leading to serious underestimation. \textbf{2) Unstable instance discrimination for box extraction.} Its point-oriented mask-to-box conversion is vulnerable to adjacent object interference in dense scenes, causing oversized bounding boxes, and it is highly sensitive to orientation estimation errors. \abcmark{ Given that oriented object detection is predominantly applied to tasks with inherent top-down orthographic (bird's-eye view, BEV) imaging perspectives, these scenarios share two stable, well-recognized priors that directly mitigate the aforementioned limitations: first, objects exhibit minimal spatial occlusion in most scenes, eliminating the core interference for accurate object scale estimation; second, foreground objects maintain consistent appearance and texture under orthographic imaging, with no intra-class variations induced by viewpoint shifts, and present clearly distinguishable feature characteristics from the background.
+These priors lay a solid geometric and statistical foundation for our spatial partition-based pseudo label generation pipeline.}